samuelxu999/Research/Security/py_dev/Federated_DDM/README.md

 ## Developing environment
 For Ethereum private network configuration, please refer to [link](https://github.com/samuelxu999/Blockchain_dev/tree/master/MyChains).

 For smart contract development, please refer to [Truffle](https://truffleframework.com/docs) for truffle environment setup and usage.

-The demo application is developed by python and Flask.
+For Tendermint network setup, please refer to: [Tendermint_dev](https://github.com/samuelxu999/Blockchain_dev/tree/master/Tendermint).

 ## Microservices implementation
 The concept proof system is deployed and run on a microservices SOA framework.
 You can access microservices projects reousrce on github: